lsieun/learn-Ant/Tasks/file_and_dir/B.delete.md

 <delete dir="${dist.dir}"/>
 ```

-This task is dangerous, as it can silently delete everything in the specified directory and those below it.
+**This task is dangerous**, as it can silently delete everything in the specified directory and those below it.
 If someone accidentally sets the `dist.dir` property to the current directory, then the entire project will be destroyed.
 Be careful of what you delete.

 ## 3. delete selected files